Katherine Gilmore Richardson: Education

 In February 2021 at a rally with the Philadelphia Federation of Teachers against the premature resumption of in-person learning, Gilmore Richardson said "As a former teacher, as a mother, and a councilmember, I'm angry.
 We should not have teachers in this position.
 Ever."
 She called for a vaccination plan for teachers and stated, "As we near the one-year anniversary of the pandemic, getting children back into classrooms throughout the city is vitally important to their future."

+In April 2021, Gilmore Richardson released a report recommending for conflict resolution training to be offered to all School District of Philadelphia students as part of a larger strategy to reduce gun violence and the number of conflicts amongst young people.
+The School District of Philadelphia announced that they would offer trauma-informed, evidence-based conflict resolution training at the Tier 1 level that is culturally competent and developed in collaboration with school staff and teachers next school year.

+Tangled Titles

+Inspired by her personal challenges with the tangled title of her childhood home, In September 2021, Gilmore Richardson introduced legislation to help prevent tangled titles in Philadelphia.
+The Tangled Title Disclosure Bill requires funeral homes to share information, provided in partnership by the Department of Records and Register of Wills, about probating estates and avoiding tangled titles when they provide a death certificate.
+The bill went into effect in August 2022.

+Her advocacy inspired investigative reporting on how tangled titles impact Black generational wealth in other cities such as St. Louis.

+Public Safety

+In June 2021, Gilmore Richardson passed legislation to reform Philadelphia's minor curfew law.
+The curfew reform bill simplified the curfew by making the times easier to understand.
+It also made the law less punitive by removing all fines and changing the requirements that young people must be taken to a police district.

+She also worked closely with the Administration to establish Community Evening Resource Centers (CERC), safe spaces for minors who violate curfew and young people seeking support, mentorship, programming and recreational activities.
+As of June 2023, there are six CERC's located in each police division across the city.

 Voting

 To commemorate the 100th anniversary of the Nineteenth Amendment, Gilmore Richardson introduced a resolution to ceremonially change the nickname of the city of Philadelphia to "The City of Sisterly Love" for the duration of 2020.

-Arts and culture
+Arts and Culture

 In March 2021, Gilmore Richardson and Councilmember Isaiah Thomas moved to transfer $1.3 million to support artists and art organizations from the City recession relief fund.